The Impact of Observing Strategy on Reliable Classification of Standard Candle Stars: Detection of Amplitude, Period, and Phase Modulation (Blazhko Effect) of RR Lyrae Stars with LSST: Introduction

 As members of the LSSTC Transients and Variable Stars (TVS) Classification group, we here take a closer look at how the cadence choice will influence LSST's ability to detect characteristic modulations of amplitude, period and phase of RR Lyrae \citep[the so-called Blazhko effect,][] {Blazhko1907}, which falls into the science goals of mapping the Milky Way and exploring the transient and variable optical sky.

 So far, due to depth and cadence of typical all-sky surveys, it was nearly impossible to study this effect on a larger sample.
 Surveys such as PS1 3$\pi$ \citep{Chambers2016} with relatively few observations over a moderately long baseline allow only for fitting the period and phase of RR Lyrae stars while integrating over the complete survey length, thus not giving any information regarding whether the period and/or phase of the light curve might have changed during the survey \citep{Hernitschek2016,Sesar2017a}.
-On the other hand, surveys specialized for detecting slightly changing light curves due to very finely sampled cadence \citep[such as TESS, see][]{Ricker2015} usually have a relatively small footprint.
-LSST's ability to cover a wide area of the sky while making deep, rapid observations, however, will allow for studying variable stars in the Milky Way's old halo in a way that makes population studies possible.
+On the other hand, surveys specialized for detecting slightly changing light curves due to very finely sampled cadence usually have either an input catalog \citep[such as TESS does, see][]{Ricker2015}, or a relatively small footprint, which doesn't allow for reliable statistics over large samples.
+LSST's ability to cover a wide area of the sky while making deep, rapid observations without using an input catalog, however, will allow for studying variable stars in the Milky Way's old halo in a way that makes population studies possible.

 Around 80\% of the survey's observing time will be dedicated to the main or Wide Fast Deep (WFD) survey, covering at least 18,000 deg$^2$.
-In addition to that, LSST will carry out ``mini-surveys'' (for instance, a dedicated Galactic plane survey), ``deep drilling fields'' (DDFs) and potentially, ``targets of opportunity'' (ToOs).
+In addition to that, LSST will carry out ``mini-surveys'' (for instance, a dedicated Galactic plane survey), ``deep drilling fields'' (DDFs) and potentially ``targets of opportunity'' (ToOs).

 Covering this vast amount of science goals makes the choice of an observing strategy an important, but also difficult, problem.
 We emphasize here the community-driven approach for LSST survey strategy optimization, which started with an observing strategy white paper \citep{LSST2017} and led to the LSST Project Science Team and the LSST Science Advisory Committee releasing a call for community white papers proposing observing strategies for the LSST WFD survey, as well as the DDFs and mini-surveys \citep{Ivezic2018}.
 Survey strategies building on those white papers are discussed in \cite{Jones2021}.
 Finally, the LSST Survey Cadence Optimization Committee\footnote{\url{https://www.lsst.org/content/charge\%2Dsurvey-cadence-optimization-committee-scoc}} (SCOC) released a series of top-level survey strategy questions\footnote{\url{https://docushare.lsst.org/docushare/dsweb/Get/Document-36755}} which can be analyzed using the simulations of \cite{Jones2021}, leading to ``cadence notes''.